-A strategy profile in a repeated game has L-bounded recall if play under the profile after two distinct histories that agree in the last L periods is equal.
-Mailath and Morris (2002, 2006) proved that any strict equilibrium in bounded-recall strategies of a game with full support public monitoring is robust to all perturbations of the monitoring structure towards private monitoring (the case of almost-public monitoring), while strict equilibria in unbounded-recall strategies are typically not robust.
-For some parameterizations of the imperfect public monitoring repeated prisoners' dilemma, Cole and Kocherlakota (2005) show that the set of PPE payoffs achievable by bounded recall strongly symmetric profiles is degenerate, while the set of strongly symmetric PPE payoffs is strictly larger.
+A strategy profile in a repeated game has bounded recall if play under the profile after two distinct histories that agree in the last L periods (for some fixed L) is equal.
+Mailath and Morris (2002, 2006) prove that any strict perfect public equilibrium (PPE) in bounded-recall strategies of a game with full support public monitoring is robust to all perturbations of the monitoring structure towards private monitoring (the case of almost-public monitoring), while strict PPE in unbounded-recall strategies are typically not robust.

+Not only is bounded recall almost necessary and sufficient for behavioral robustness to private monitoring, the restriction can be substantive: For some parameterizations of the imperfect public monitoring repeated prisoners' dilemma, Cole and Kocherlakota (2005) show that the set of PPE payoffs achievable by bounded recall strongly symmetric profiles is degenerate, while the set of strongly symmetric PPE payoffs is strictly larger.